250+ Catchy Business Names That Stick in People's Minds

 Manual brainstorming is valuable but slow, and it tends to circle the same conceptual territory.
 AI name generators have become genuinely useful for breaking out of creative ruts and exploring directions a human brain wouldn't naturally reach.
 Namilio was built specifically for this: you enter keywords and a style preference — alliterative, playful, powerful, and more — and it generates names using GPT-4o-mini tuned for brandability.
 Each result comes with a domain availability check, so you're only looking at names you can actually use.

 The most effective workflow is to use AI to generate a broad pool of candidates (50–100 names), then apply the phone test and strangers test to a shortlist of 10–15.
 This combines the speed of AI with the qualitative judgment that only humans can provide.
 You can explore all the naming frameworks discussed in this article directly in the Namilio generator.
-For a broader look at the naming process, see our guide on how to name your business and our roundup of creative business name ideas.
+For a broader look at the naming process, see our guide on how to name your business, and for the naming frameworks behind well-known brands, how iconic brands got their names.

 Common Mistakes That Kill Catchiness